-In October 2018 I was delighted to present at the Warwickshire 'Love Instead of Hate' community conference, as promoting equality among communities and tackling discrimination are key parts of my Police and Crime Plan.
+^{vii}In October 2018 I was delighted to present at the Warwickshire 'Love Instead of Hate' community conference, as promoting equality among communities and tackling discrimination are key parts of the my Police and Crime Plan.
 The event was held as part of the Hate Crime Awareness Week and saw Warwickshire residents hear from inspirational people with amazing and humbling stories.
 Everyone came together to show that we embrace our difference with the aim to provide a greater understanding about what constitutes hate crime and how it can be reported, as it is widely unreported problem as victims don't always think a crime has been committed.
-The conference sought to: -
+The conference sought to: - viiiIn March 2019 the Equality and Inclusion Partnership (EQuIP) and partners from across Warwickshire celebrated the launch of the Hate Crime Charter.
+The charter is aimed at supporting businesses in identifying and reporting hate crimes and incidents that may take place in and around their premises and the Ropewalk Shopping Centre in Nuneaton was the first to be awarded Hate Crime Charter accreditation.

-- Raise awareness and reinforce messages about hate crime and the importance of reporting. - Encourage communities to speak out against hate and report incidents. - Empower and inspire people to be actively involved in combating hate. - Update communities about the work being undertaken in Warwickshire with partners.
+- Raise awareness and reinforce messages about hate crime & the importance of reporting. - Encourage communities to speak out against hate and report incidents. - Empower and inspire people to be actively involved in combating hate. - Update communities about the work being undertaken in Warwickshire and partners.